Dansby Swanson Player Props: Cubs vs. Nationals

-Dansby Swanson -- .237 average over his past 10 games -- will be in action for the Chicago Cubs against the Washington Nationals, with Trevor Williams on the mound, on May 2 at 7:05 PM ET.
+Dansby Swanson -- with a slugging percentage of .462 in his past 10 games, including four extra-base hits -- will be in action for the Chicago Cubs against the Washington Nationals, with Jake Irvin on the mound, on May 3 at 7:05 PM ET.

-He racked up two extra-base hits in his previous game (3-for-5 with a double, a home run and two RBI) against the Nationals.
+In his last game, he racked up two hits (going 2-for-5 with a double) against the Nationals.

 Dansby Swanson Game Info & Props vs. the Nationals